Fairness Auditing with Multi-Agent Collaboration: Experiments and Results

 \section{Experiments and Results}

-To empirically evaluate and understand the gains of collaboration with real-world datasets, we implement a simulation framework in the Python 3 programming language.
-We leverage three datasets: \gc~\cite{misc_statlog_(german_credit_data)_144}, \pp~\cite{angwin2016} and \ft~\cite{ding2021retiring} (full description is deferred to Appendix \ref{appendix:exp_setup}).
-We consider five attributes on each dataset where each attribute is binary by default or binarized by following a certain scheme (see \Cref{appendix:exp_setup}).
+To empirically evaluate and understand collaboration with real-world datasets, we implement a simulation framework.
+We leverage three datasets: \gc~\cite{misc_statlog_(german_credit_data)_144}, \pp~\cite{angwin2016} and \ft~\cite{ding2021retiring} (full description is deferred to~\Cref{appendix:exp_setup}).
+We consider five attributes on each dataset where each attribute is binary by default or binarized by following a certain scheme (see~\Cref{appendix:exp_setup}).
 The labels for the prediction task in each dataset are also binary.
 To simulate black-box models, we adopt a unique strategy by treating dataset labels as responses from the \ac{ML} model, avoiding the traditional need to train specific models for each audit task.
 This approach views datasets as extensive passive sampling sets of the target model, eliminating the need to select a training algorithm and an ML model from diverse choices.
-To ensure reproducibility, we open source all source code and documentation on GitHub.\footnote{Link omitted due to double-blind review.}
+We open source all source code and documentation~\cite{deVos2024fairnessCode}.